 Our Lymphangioleiomyomatosis (LAM) Clinic is certified by the LAM Foundation.
-This distinction recognizes our program's dedication to the care, advancement of research and treatments for individuals with Alpha-1 deficiency.
-Our program is led by nationally recognized physicians for their expertise in).
+This distinction recognizes our program's dedication to the care, advancement of research and treatments for individuals with LAM.
+Our program is led by physicians who are nationally recognized experts in in this condition.

 What is lymphangioleiomyomatosis?

 LAM is a progressive lung disease that usually strikes women during their childbearing years.
 It is caused by the release of abnormal growth of smooth muscle cells (LAM cells).
 The LAM cells invade lung tissues, including the airways, and blood and lymph vessels.
 Over time, the cells form bundles in the walls of the airways, as well as the blood and lymph vessels, causing them to become obstructed.
 These cells produce materials that break down tissue causing the formation of cysts.

 LAM affects each woman differently.
 Some women have no symptoms and do not develop complications.
 In others, symptoms can present related to the lung, kidney and/or liver.

 Symptoms related to LAM:

 - Accumulation of milky fluid in the chest or abdomen

 The UC San Diego Health Advanced Lung Disease Program offers patients with LAM both standard and cutting-edge investigational therapies.
 Standard treatment requires therapy with an immunosuppressive agent (sirolimus) along with close monitoring for complications related to LAM.

 Our clinical experts are actively involved in expanding horizons in the area of research for LAM.
 Some patients may be suitable candidates for clinical trials offered at UC San Diego Health.